(Written in 2011)

-Okay sorry about that, but as most of you know who follow me shoe company blog/store I’m going through a transitional period right now.
+Okay sorry about that, but as most of you know who follow my shoe company blog/store I’m going through a transitional period right now.
 If you want to read about that visit http://www.arch-usa.com/ and you can’t miss my current attack on ebay.
 How is this book review getting so far off topic?
 It isn’t, bare with me and everything will come together.
 I recently read Just Do It by Donald Katz.
 This is an insider’s look at Nike from 89-94.
 Another turbulent period for Nike.
-This book was a different more business based approach than Swoosh, which read like fiction.
-I guess that’s because Rob Strasser a former Nike Man from the early days, wife wrote the book.
+This book was a different more business based approach than Swoosh: Unauthorized Story of Nike and the Men Who Played There, which read like fiction.
+I guess that’s because Rob Strasser’s, a former Nike Man from the early days, wife wrote the book.
 Once again I deviate.
-Just Do It gives this incredible insight into the culture of Nike and how the company has come to so thoroughly to dominate the sportswear market.
+Just Do It gives this incredible insight into the culture of Nike and how the company has come to so thoroughly dominate the sportswear market.
 This is relevant to my small business because I am working on ARCH.
 So what does Rework have to do with this and why isn’t this turning into a book review?

 Rework captures the essence of Just Do It, and well, tells you to stay motivated.
 Okay you caught me with that one.
 Stay motivated is the slogan for ARCH.
 I had to throw that in there, along with one more link to Rework.
 If you are in a business funk, rut, hole, slowdown or if you are booming and your biz is doing well, I recommend this book because no business person should remain in the same place.
 You have to constantly change and rework your plan… sorry actually don’t rework the plan, “stop guessing and start doing,” or something like that.
 Read the book, thank me later and do what I did.
 Write them and thank them.